 Access B2B Cockpit home using URL http://<host>:<port>/b2bic

-Step 1: Create Control Key Association.
+Step 1: Create a Control Key Association.

 Message types are bundled under Control Key/Version associations.
 All standard content delivered by SAP are available under Control Key ‘SAP’.
 For custom requirements always create your own custom Control Key.